 In addition, the Civil Procedure Law, the Law on Mediation and Arbitration of Labour Disputes and the relevant judicial interpretations set out detailed provisions on the procedural aspects of labour dispute resolution.

-China's labour legislation adopts the principle of 'inclined protection', that is to say that while it does take into account the interests of employers, it is more inclined to protect the interests of employees.
-The principle of inclined protection is reflected in some legislative content and the standards in judicial practice.
+China's labour legislation adopts the principle of 'inclined protection', which is to say that while it does take into account the interests of employers, it is more inclined to protect the interests of employees.
+The principle of inclined protection is reflected in some legislative content and in the standards observed in judicial practice.